angarsky/diveintopython/learn/classes/class_decorator.md

 Python decorators are used to extend and modify the behavior or properties of a function, method, or class.
 Here are some benefits of using class decorator:

-1. **Class Method Python Decorator:** Python decorators provide an easy way to modify the behavior of a class method in some manner.
+1. **Class Method Decorator:** Python decorators provide an easy way to modify the behavior of a class method in some manner.
 Class method decorators can be used to verify inputs, output or modify behavior before class method responses.

 ```python
 class Pizza: